rngerman/TestGitHub/README.md

+![Richard's children]

 # TestGitHub
-Temporary repository for the course on18th Dec 2018
+Temporary repository for the course on 18th Dec 2018

 Some markdown practice
 # This is a heading